 Figure 7 above shows the sequence of events the OS goes through to acquire a new target using a preset (i.e. acquiring a target that requires a considerable slew of the telescope).
 (See also Section 3.2.3 describing the OS to TCS interface).
 While executing a "preset" acquisition template, BOB sends the OS a SETUP command with a set of parameters describing a new acquisition target.
 The parameters are forwarded to the TCS as a "preset" and the TCS in turn configures its subsystems.
 The OS does not block waiting for the TCS to acquire the target, so it could execute other tasks in parallel.
 The TCS slews to the new target and automatically locks on to the chosen guide and LOWFS stars.
-If the guide star is found to be unsuitable a new one is chosen and the operator asked to confirm the choice.
-Autoguiding and active optics correction are automatically started.
-If a significant elevation changes has taken place the TCS could automatically wait for an aO cycle to complete (if this is necessary).
-When it is ready, the OS waits for the TCS to finish acquiring the target. and reports a "Done".
-See the "VISTA Active Optics and Guiding Workstation Software Detailed Design", [RD22], for a detailed description of how the autoguiding and active optics is started by the TCS.
+If the guide star is found to be unsuitable a new one is chosen and the operator could be asked to confirm the choice.

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 12 January 2004
+Date: 12 March 2004

-Issue: 1.2
+Issue: 1.4

-Page: Page 33 of 58
+Page: Page 33 of 60

 Author: Steven Beard